Günter Breithardt: Scientific activity

 His research group was involved in the consortium that identified the first gene mutations for Brugada syndrome, described the first mutation responsible for sinus node disease and identified plakophilin-2 as the most common mutation underlying arrhythmogenic right ventricular cardiomyopathy.

-Breithardt's commitment to young scientists is recognised.
-He has promoted young doctors with potential in his clinic.
+Breithardt's involvement in the training and support of young scientists has been noted.
+He has supported the professional development of early-career physicians in his clinic.
 More than 20 of his academic students are in university management and chief physician positions.

 At the University of Düsseldorf, Breithardt was a member of the DFG Collaborative Research Centre SFB 30 Cardiology and co-founder and deputy spokesperson of the subsequent Collaborative Research Centre 242 "Complications of Coronary Heart Disease", including Sudden Cardiac Death, later in Münster founder and spokesperson of SFB 556 "Heart Failure and Arrhythmias — from the Molecular Basis to the Clinic" (1999-2003), co-founder of the Interdisciplinary Centre for Clinical Research (IZKF) and deputy chairman of the BMBF-funded multicentre CAD-REF Registry to record patients with coronary heart disease (CHD) and chronic kidney disease.
 Chairman of the BMBF-funded multicentre CAD-REF registry for the registration of patients with coronary heart disease (CHD) and chronic kidney disease.

 Breithardt is a founding member and was chairman of the Atrial Fibrillation Competence Network (AFNET), an internationally recognised research platform on atrial fibrillation, from 2003 to 2015.
 AFNET was funded by the BMBF until 2014 as part of the Competence Networks in Medicine; since then it has been an independent academic research platform, which has been cooperating with the German Centre for Cardiovascular Research (DZHK) since January 2015.
 Through seven international consensus conferences, AFNET, together with partner EHRA, has contributed to the direction of international research in this field.

 Breithardt and his group have acquired third-party funding, the Peter Lancier Endowed Professorship, the Peter Osypka Endowed Professorship, an Endowed Professorship "EMAH" from the Fördergemeinschaft EMAH and a Priority Professorship Molecular Genetics of Myocardial Diseases from the state of NRW, which have enabled the establishment of a multi-unit clinic at Münster University Hospital with independently managed focal areas Cardiology I (incl. intensive care and angiology), II and III, as well as the Institute for Genetics of Heart Diseases and the Cardiac MRI Centre.